An Interview with the Man Behind the Global Drug Survey

 It’s been documented that nitrous oxide inactivates vitamin B12, which is important for the way your nerves function and if you don’t have enough of it you can develop something called a peripheral neuropathy.

 Vegetarians often don’t get much B12 because it’s mainly found in animal protein.
 The main symptom is numbness and tingling in the fingers and feet, it can be really painful.
-Last year some people were doing 50 to a 100 balloons a day and 2-4 percent of users last year reported some of these symptoms.
+Last year some people were doing 50 to a 100 balloons a day and 2 to 4 percent of users last year reported some of these symptoms.

 I think it is, but that’s not necessarily a bad thing.
-It has partly been driven by a fall in the use of other chemicals in many countries, as governments move to criminalise ‘research’ chemicals.
+It has partly been driven by a fall in the use of other chemicals in many countries, as governments move to criminalize “research” chemicals.
 The price and quality of MDMA has also gone up and people are expressing a preference for crystal over pills as it’s easier to titrate.

 More and better quality MDMA may have led to an increased risk of harm.
-Yet only about 0.3-0.9 percent of last year MDMA users reported seeking emergency treatment, more than any other of the ‘traditional’ drugs but less than new chemicals, which was 3-4 percent of last years’ users, depending on the country.
+Yet only about 0.3 to 0.9 percent of last year MDMA users reported seeking emergency treatment, more than any other of the “traditional” drugs but less than new chemicals, which was 3 to 4 percent of last years’ users, depending on the country.

 For the last couple of years cocaine was voted as the worst value for money of any drug in the world?